How to Build a Happy Relationship: 3 Helpful Tips from Science and Therapy

 Alicia Kent-Rooney

-Alicia is a warm, empathic and caring person.
+Alicia holds a Graduate Diploma in Counselling.
+She is a warm, empathic and caring person.
 She welcomes her clients to a warm, safe, relaxing space, free of judgement.
 Alicia has a wealth of life experience that informs her counselling approach.
 She strikes the right balance of offering practical strategies to use straight away while also having a view of the bigger picture.

 Read More